Li-Heng-LH/JavaAssociateRevision/README.md

   * 1: **catch**  (catch and do nothing is fine)
   * 2: method **throws**  (just throws will do)
 * **try must be followed by either catch or finally**.
+* **Use try...finally block** for important things that have to be done no matter what, example: close input stream.

 &nbsp;